Katherine K. Chen

 Selected short articles

-Chen, Katherine K. Accepted for publication.
+Chen, Katherine K. 2015.
 "Burning Man."
 In the Wiley-Blackwell Encyclopedia of Consumption and Consumer Studies.
 Ed.
 Daniel T. Cook and J. Michael Ryan.

 Chen, Katherine K. 2013.
 "Organic and mechanistic forms."
 Pp. 519-522 in the Sage Encyclopedia of Management Theory.
 Ed.
 Eric Kessler.
 NJ: Sage.